denten-books/plain-text/1-chapter.md

 mechanization of type, telegraphy amplifies the range and the speed of geographical displacement enabled by the circulation of printed matter.

-Finally, the rise of Turing machines in the late nineteenth and early twentieth centuries elevates print from an intelligence-conveying medium to one of communication and control.
+Finally, the rise of universal Turing machines in the late nineteenth and early twentieth centuries definively severs the symbol from its material contexts.
+Textuality splits into simulated surface representation and underlying control code

+elevates print from an intelligence-conveying medium to one of communication and control.
 "Content" intended for humans is now routinely mixed with "control codes" intended to alter the operation of the receiving device.
 The Turing machine concludes the bifurcation of the sign, intertwining the